-- (a) Events causing vacancy.
-A vacancy or vacancies in the Board of Directors shall be deemed to exist on the occurrence of the following: (i) the death, resignation, or removal of any director; (ii) the removal, dismissal or resignation of a director from the position he/she held with the appointing Member Entity at the time of his/her appointment; (iii) the declaration by resolution of the Board of Directors of a vacancy of the office of a director who has been declared of unsound mind by an order of court or convicted of a felony or has been found by final order or judgment of any court to have breached a duty under Sections 5230 and following of the California Nonprofit Corporation Law; or (iv) the increase of the authorized number of directors. - (b) Resignations.
+(a) Events causing vacancy.
+A vacancy or vacancies in the Board of Directors shall be deemed to exist on the occurrence of the following: (i) the death, resignation, or removal of any director; (ii) the removal, dismissal or resignation of a director from the position he/she held with the appointing Member Entity at the time of his/her appointment; (iii) the declaration by resolution of the Board of Directors of a vacancy of the office of a director who has been declared of unsound mind by an order of court or convicted of a felony or has been found by final order or judgment of any court to have breached a duty under Sections 5230 and following of the California Nonprofit Corporation Law; or (iv) the increase of the authorized number of directors.

+(b) Resignations.
 Except as provided in this paragraph, any director may resign, which resignation shall be effective on giving written notice to the President or the Secretary unless the notice specifies a later time for the resignation to become effective.
-No director may resign when the corporation would then be left without a duly elected director or directors in charge of its affairs. - (c) Vacancies.
-Pursuant to Section 3 of this Article, the Member Entity shall appoint a director, or directors, at any time to fill any vacancy or vacancies. - (d) Reduction or Increase in Number of Directors.
+No director may resign when the corporation would then be left without a duly elected director or directors in charge of its affairs.

+(c) Vacancies.
+Pursuant to Section 3 of this Article, the Member Entity shall appoint a director, or directors, at any time to fill any vacancy or vacancies.

+(d) Reduction or Increase in Number of Directors.
 The authorized number of directors shall be reduced by one (1) for each Member Entity who has withdrawn, has been expelled from ABAG PLAN or whose Coverage has been canceled.
-The authorized number of directors shall be increased by one (1) for each addition or reinstatement of a Member Entity to Coverage. - (e) Restriction on Interested Directors.
+The authorized number of directors shall be increased by one (1) for each addition or reinstatement of a Member Entity to Coverage.

+(e) Restriction on Interested Directors.
 Not more than forty-nine percent (49%) of the persons serving on the Board of Directors at any time may be interested persons.
 An interested person is (1) any person being compensated by the corporation for services rendered to it within the previous twelve (12) months, whether as a full-time or part-time employee, independent contractor, or otherwise, excluding any reasonable compensation paid to a director as director; and (2) any brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, mother-in-law, or father-in-law of any such person.
 However, any violation of the provisions of this paragraph shall not affect the validity or enforceability of any transaction entered into by the corporation.

-- 6. Place of Meetings; Meetings by Telephone.
-Upon seven (7) days prior written notice, regular meetings of the Board of Directors may be held at any place within or outside the State of California that has been designated from time to time by resolution of the Board.
+6. Place of Meetings; Meetings by Telephone.
+Upon seven (7) days prior written notice, regular meetings of the Board of Directors may be held at any place permitted under the Ralph M. Brown Act.
 In the absence of such designation, regular meetings shall be held at the principal executive office of the corporation.
-Special meetings of the Board shall be held at any place within or outside the State of California that has been designated in the notice of the meeting or, if not stated in the notice, at the principal executive office of the corporation.
-Notwithstanding the above provisions of this Section 6, a regular or special meeting of the Board of Directors may be held at any place consented to in writing by all the Board members, either before or after the meeting.
-If consents are given, they shall be filed with the minutes of the meeting.
-Any meeting, regular or special, may be held by conference telephone or similar communication equipment, so long as all directors participating in the meeting can hear one another, and all such directors shall be deemed to be present in person at such meeting. - 7.
-Regular Meetings.
+Special meetings of the Board shall be held at any place permitted by the Ralph M. Brown Act.
+Any meeting, regular or special, may be held by conference telephone or similar communication equipment, so long as all directors participating in the meeting can hear one another, and all such directors shall be deemed to be present in person at such meeting.

+7. Regular Meetings.
 Regular meetings of the Board of Directors shall be held at such time as shall from time to time, and no less than one time per fiscal year, be fixed by the Board of Directors.